pochkuntaras/list-editor/README.md

-# The stories.
+# A Nested List Editor.

-The simple application for saving your stories.
+The simple application for saving your tasks.

 ## Installation